 "We know that early stimulation and nutrition are really important.
 The lesson from this study is that if you work with parents, they can really make a difference for their children from early on,” Walker noted.
 “Jamaican children go to preschool at age 3, but below age 3, there is less recognition of the importance of stimulating learning.
 Parents often don’t recognize that they have this capacity to help their children’s early development.
 If you help parents, they can do these things really well."

 While the long-term effects of early childhood intervention have been well-studied in the United States and other advanced economies, there is little evidence on the long-term benefits of early childhood interventions in low-and middle-income countries.
 Walker and colleagues filled that gap, following and assessing participants at 7, 11, 17 and 22 years of age.
-The objective of this follow-up was to see if the benefits persisted at age 31, when adult outcomes may be more established, to examine executive function, personality and risk behaviors that influence adult well-being.
+The objective of this follow-up at age 31 was to see if benefits such as better executive function, reduced risk behaviors and other measures that influence well-being persisted into an age when adult traits may be more established.
 A separate working paper from lead author Paul Gertler reporting on labor outcomes for study participants is now available as a World Bank working paper.

 One notable finding in this paper is that a comparison group of children whose growth was in the normal range had higher IQs than both the treatment and control groups who started life with delayed growth.
 Even with treatment, “there was still a sizeable gap between the stunted and normal growth group,” Walker said.
 “It shows that intervention can make a substantial gain in IQ but can’t completely erase that gap over time.
 That adds to the evidence of the importance of intervention, to avoid stunting in the first place.”